jesusfvj/repository-searcher-back/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install the dependencies: `npm install`
+3. 3.
+Create an OAuth app in your GitHub account if you haven't done so before:
+   - Go to your GitHub account settings.
+   - Navigate to "Developer settings" > "OAuth Apps."
+   - Click on "New OAuth App" to create a new OAuth application.
+   - Provide the necessary details for your application.
+   - Set the authorization callback URL to the URL where your application will be running.
+   - Once the OAuth app is created, you will receive a client ID and a secret ID.
+Make a note of it.
-3. Create a `.env.development` file in the root directory of the project.
+4. Create a `.env.development` and a `.env.production` file in the root directory of the project.
-4. Add the following information to the `.env.development` file:
+5. Add the following information to the both files and complete according to the stage of the proccess:
    ```
    # SERVER
    PORT=<your-port-number>